What is Non-EEA Family Reunification?

 If you are an EU/EEA citizen and you are residing in Ireland, you might be able to bring your non-EEA family members to join you.
 Nevertheless, not all family members are eligible to come to Ireland using this route.
 Unfortunately, siblings do not qualify for Non-EEA Family Reunification.

-Our lawyers can help you find another Irish Visa that your sister can apply for so that you can be reunited in Ireland.
+Our experts can help you find another Irish Visa that your sister can apply for so that you can be reunited in Ireland.

 Stamp 4 in Ireland means that you have the right to reside in the state for 5 years.
 After this period you can renew your status.
 If you are in Ireland with Stamp 4 you can work without having to obtain a work permit, you can start your own business, and you can access state services.